 - Push your hips back, bend your knees, and place your hands on the floor in front of you.

 - Jump your feet back into a push-up position, and then back into a squat position.

 - Now explode up, reaching overhead as you jump off the floor.

 - Land softly, and immediately begin your next rep.

 - Repeat as many times as you can in one minute.
 Record the number of reps completed.

 Which Workout Is Right for You?

-Check out our list of the most popular programs on Beachbody On Demand for an overview of what’s available for every fitness level and workout style.
+Check out our list of some of the programs on BODi for an overview of what’s available for every fitness level and workout style.